oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 5. Click **Back to Notebooks** to go back to the Notebooks page.
 	![Notebook EA versions page](images/view-ver1.png)

-### Task 6.2: Create Versions in the Notebooks EA Editor
+### Task 6.2: Create Versions in the Notebooks Editor
 By creating versions of your notebook, you can archive your work in a notebook.
 You can create versions of an open notebook, as well as on the notebooks listing page.
 In this example:

 * The original notebook _Paragraph Dependencies Demo_, is edited to add a script to build a machine learning model.